 Our Flood Alleviation Schemes - Elgin

 The £86 million Elgin Flood Alleviation Scheme is the largest civil engineering project to be undertaken in Moray.
-The scheme was completed in January 2016 and provides protection from river flooding from the River Lossie, and is designed to provide a current-day standard of defence of 1 in 200 years.
-On 11 August 2014, whilst only partially completed, the scheme protected approximately 270 residential and 75 business premises from flooding, avoiding damages of an estimated £29 million.
+The scheme was completed in January 2016 and provides protection from flooding from the River Lossie, affording protection to 860 residential and 270 commercial properties in Elgin.
+The scheme is designed to provide a current-day standard of defence of 1 in 200 years, which equates to a 0.5% chance of occurring in any given year.